A Federated Learning Approach to Anomaly Detection in Smart Buildings: Method

 \subsection{Proposed Framework}

-In order to overcome the centralized training issues such as data privacy, IoT device availability and network bandwidth limitation, we introduce a federated stacked long short-time memory (FSLSTM) model that contains two main components: a local model and a global model.
+In order to overcome the centralized training issues such as computational demand, IoT device availability and network bandwidth limitation, we introduce a federated stacked long short-time memory (FSLSTM) model that contains two main components: a local model and a global model.
 The local model is a stacked LSTM network composed of three LSTM layers, and is applied on input data generated by each sensor to learn a latent feature representation.
 A fully connected (FC) layer is applied to the hidden representation of the last LSTM layer, followed by a softmax or linear activation function for classification and regression tasks, respectively.
 The global model, on the other hand, aggregates the weights of all local models after each round.
-The architecture of the proposed federated stacked LSTM model is shown in Figure \ref{Fig:Federated_Stacked_LSTM}.
+The architecture of the proposed FSLSTM model consists of three LSTM layers, as illustrated in Figure~\ref{Fig:Federated_Stacked_LSTM}.

 In a federated learning setting, the training of a stacked LSTM model is distributed across the participating sensors by iteratively aggregating local models into a joint global model.
-Suppose we have training sets $\{(\bm{X}^{k},\bm{y}^k)\}_{k=1}^{K}$ from $K$ sensors, where the total number of samples distributed over these sensors is $N=\sum_{k=1}^{K}N_k$, with $N_k$ denoting the number of samples in the training set of the $k$-th sensor.
-Each local LSTM model receives a local copy of the global model weights based on a time series window with length $T$.
+Suppose we have training local datasets $\{(\bm{X}^{k},\bm{y}^k)\}_{k=1}^{K}$ from $K$ sensors, where the total number of samples distributed over these sensors is $N=\sum_{k=1}^{K}N_k$, with $N_k$ denoting the number of samples in the training set $\mathcal{D}_{k}=(\bm{X}^{k},\bm{y}^k)=\{(\bm{x}_{i}^{k},y_{i}^{k})\}_{i=1}^{N_{k}}$ of the $k$-th sensor.
+We consider a federated learning task, where these $K$ sensors collaboratively train a model parameter vector $\bm{w}$ with the orchestration of a remote server.
+The goal is to minimize the following global loss function on all the distributed datasets

-{\textbf{Local model.}}\quad At the $k$-th sensor, we design a local LSTM architecture comprised of three LSTM layers, followed by an FC layer for dimensionality reduction and a softmax or linear activation function for prediction.
-At each time step $t$ of an input sequence $\bm{x}_t$, the LSTM network learns to predict the value of the next time step as follows